RedisLabs/redislabs-docs/content/rc/security/single-sign-on/saml-sso/saml-integration-okta-generic.md

 ### Edit the mapping field for a specific user

-To override the Redis mapping field at an individual user level, select the **People** menu, and then on the pencil icon of the person you wish to modify the field for.
+To override the Redis mapping field at an individual user level, select the **People** menu, and then the pencil icon of the person whose field you want to modify.

 {{<image filename="images/rc/saml/okta_saml_group_15.png" alt="" >}}{{</image>}}

-Set the user's "Assignment master" to "Administrator".
-This will allow us to override the group's policy.
+Set the user's **Assignment master** to **Administrator**, enabling the group's policy override.
 Select **Save**.

 {{<image filename="images/rc/saml/okta_saml_group_13.png" alt="" >}}{{</image>}}